etalab/algorithmes-publics/ressources.md

 🇬🇧"[10 principles for public sector use of algorithmic decision making](https://www.nesta.org.uk/blog/10-principles-for-public-sector-use-of-algorithmic-decision-making/)", Eddie Copeland, Nesta, février 2018

 🇬🇧"[It's Reducing a Human Being to a Percentage': Perceptions of Justice in Algorithmic Decisions](https://dl.acm.org/citation.cfm?id=3173951), Reuben Binns, Max Van Kleek, Michael Veale, Ulrik Lyngs, Jun Zhao, and Nigel Shadbolt.
-In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems (CHI '18)
+In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems

 🇬🇧"[Fairness and Accountability Design Needs for Algorithmic Support in High-Stakes Public Sector Decision-Making](https://dl.acm.org/citation.cfm?id=3174014)", Michael Veale, Max Van Kleek, and Reuben Binns.
-In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems (CHI '18)
+In Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems

 ## Outils et méthodologies